RafyAmgadBenjamin/building_agentic_AI_project/README.md

 3. **Run the Project**
    - Start the main application:
      ```bash
-     python run.py --week project --mode part1
+     uv run python code/run.py --week project --mode part1
      ```
-   - You can select different project iterations using the factory in `iac_agent/week3/factory.py`.
+   - You can select different project iterations using the factory in `iac_agent/agents/factory.py`.

 ## Project Iterations